MSalah73/Internet-Relay-Chat/README.md

 # Installation

 * Download Python 2.7
-* run command "python server.py" - the server will give the hostname and the port.
+* Run command "python server.py" - the server will give the hostname and the port.
-* run command "python client.py Username Hostname(or ip address) Port Realname"
+* Run command "python client.py Username Hostname(or ip address) Port Realname"
 * To see a list of commands type /help

 # License